coala/documentation/Developers/Newcomers_Guide.rst

 Step 4.
 Creating a Fork and Testing Your Changes
 ------------------------------------------------

-This tutorial implies you working on your fork.
+This tutorial implies you work on a fork.
 To fork the repository, go to the official repository of coala/coala-bears and click on the ``Fork`` button from the website interface.
 To add it locally, simply run: